BleuLlama/LlamaVampireDrive/README.md

-# Protocol: From Terminal ^A
+# Protocol: From Terminal ^P

 LLVDrv commands may have a "capture from Terminal" version, along with their standard "escape sequence from target" protocol.

 This interface is based on a simple control key, then a letter (or multiple letters).
-The control key is ^A.  Naturally, to actually send a ^A to the target, you would press it a second time.
+The control key is ^P.  Naturally, to actually send a ^P to the target, you would press it a second time.

 When the system is doing one of its tasks, it may ignore the ^A key pressed, for example when binary data or text file data is being sent to the target, as that takes place further down the chain.

-The currently-planned ^A commands are:
+The currently-planned ^P commands are:

 ## General file IO